GusBusDraws/GusBusDraws.github.io/README.md

 [https://GusBus.Space](https://GusBus.Space)

 ## Change Log
+### 2025-02-10
+- Remove spacing from button walls
+- Add a second button wall for sites that aren't neighbors
 ### 2025-02-06
 - Add index page for all Smallway lines
 - Generalize `buildIndex()` to work with every line